dale-wilson/HighQueue/README.md

 #####Adding producers.

-As the load grows to 6 producers feeding a single consumer the rate drops to around 16 million messages per second (60 nanoseconds per message) because the producers are contending for the right to send the next message.
-Beyond that the threads start competing with the operating system (Win7) and with each other for the available cores and throughput drops more steeply.
+With more than one Producer the producers must contend for the right to publish the next message.
+This reduces the throughput to around 14 million messages per second (70 nanoseconds per message)

+This rate can be sustained up to six producers and one consumer.
+Beyond that the threads start competing with the operating system (Win7) and with each other for the available cores and throughput begins to drop.
 With 8 producers + 1 consumer + Windows competing for 8 cores, a message is delivered to the consumer thread every 145 nanoseconds.

 Note it would be highly unusual to have more than a couple of producers feeding messages to a single producer, but if the need arises HighQueue can handle it with style.